mitchahan/Roguelike-Game-CSharp/README.md

 ## To Add
 * More Monsters!
 * An acceptable start screen and home room
-* The ability to pick up items (gold) off of enemies
-* add armor and a shop to the game
+* add a shop to the game

 ## Known Bugs
 * Some hallway generation is whack